The two minute CEO guide: What is Linux, and why should I care?

-- We’ve been building and supporting Linux solutions for high tech, fast growth businesses since 2002.
+- We’ve been building and supporting Linux solutions for high tech businesses since 2002.

 - We specialise in Linux solutions for high-tech industries such as chip design companies like Ericsson, leading BioScience companies including eTherapeutics plc and Oxford Gene Technology, and health providers such as the NHS.

 - We work only with Linux.
-We work with it all day, every day, and we understand how to get the best from it.
+We work with it all day, every day.
+We know what makes it tick and how to get the best from it.

 The Linux Survival Guide